Manhattan streets and skyline in daytime

 Can my New York employer fire me for off-duty cannabis use?

-In most cases, no. New York Labor Law Section 201-d protects off-duty legal cannabis use by adults 21 and older.
-The protection does not apply to on-duty consumption, demonstrable impairment at work, or positions covered by federal preemption (federal employees, federal contractors, CDL holders, certain safety-sensitive roles).
-Office workers in non-safety-sensitive positions are generally covered by 201-d.
-Complaints alleging 201-d violations are filed with the NYS Department of Labor.
+In most cases, no. New York labor law protects off-duty legal cannabis use by adults 21 and older.
+It does not cover on-duty use, impairment at work, or roles under federal rules or genuine safety-sensitive requirements.
+Complaints go to the New York State Department of Labor.

 Can I grow cannabis at home in New York?